gsoules/AvantZoom/README.md

 ## Dependencies
 AvantZoom depends on the following open source library which is included in the `views/shared/javascripts` folder.
-Click the link below to see copyrights and licenses.
+Click the link below to see it copyright and license.

 * [OpenSeadragon](https://openseadragon.github.io/) - An open-source, web-based viewer for high-resolution zoomable images, implemented in pure JavaScript, for desktop and mobile.